bernardjhuang/gamerunnersnews/_posts/*2015-2-8-interview-planetkey-dynamics-snow-midlane.md

 At some point Season 2, my friend and I were at 2300 (diamond back then) and we formed a team with all diamond players.
 We started playing on the ESL.
 I think the way that we got noticed was just the fact that we played [Go4LoL](http://www.nationalesl.com/us/lol/go4lol/) placed quite highly, picked up new members, picked up better players, and found new friends.
 Then, we got contacted by organizations who were interested in sponsoring us.

 We started with little salaries - *50 euros / month* - and we took it!
-We eventually started winning Go4LoLs, and got sponsored by [Playing Ducks](http://www.playing-ducks.com/) in April 2013.
+We eventually started winning Go4LoLs, and got sponsored by [Tick Trick and Duck](http://ticktrickandduck.com/) in April 2013.
 Next, we played in the [German scene EPS](http://www.esl.eu/de/lol/eps/) and qualified for the challenger series.

 > Basically, the main idea was we had 5 friends, improved improved improved, and competed against really good players.